Mylene Paat: 2017–2018

-On the first day of the month of May 2017, Mylene alongside teammate Janine Marciano represented Cignal on the 2017 PSL Beach Volleyball Challenge Cup.
-The duo finish 6th in the cup.
+On the first day of the month of May 2017, Mylene Paat alongside teammate Janine Marciano represented Cignal on the 2017 PSL Beach Volleyball Challenge Cup.
+The duo finished 6th in the cup.

-On July 1, 2017, current head coach of the Adamson Lady Falcons reported that Mylene Paat will be back for the last time on the UAAP to help the team on their campaign after the team finish last in the previous season.
-With the help of Mylene and the other seniors of the San Marcelino squad, they managed to finish 5th in the standings, a spot away from their final four contention.
+On July 1, 2017, current head coach of the Adamson Lady Falcons reported that Mylene Paat would be back for the last time on the UAAP to help the team on their campaign after the team finished last in the previous season.
+With the help of Mylene and the other seniors of the San Marcelino squad, they managed to finish 5th in the standings, one spot away from their final four contention.

-On April 17, 2018, Mylene returned to the PSL to join Cignal in their campaign in the semis.
+On April 17, 2018, Mylene Paat returned to the PSL to join Cignal in their campaign in the semis.
 She and her team did not make it and ended up finishing 6th.

-Paat returned to the sands once again to represent Cignal on the 2018 PSL Beach Volleyball Challenge Cup.
+In 2018, Paat returned to playing beach volleyball, representing Cignal on the 2018 PSL Beach Volleyball Challenge Cup.
 She was paired with a new partner, Raprap Aguilar.
-The duo also finish 6th, same with Mylene and Janine's placing on the previous cup last year.
+The duo also finish 6th, the same place as Mylene Paat and Janine's result on the previous cup last year.

-After several trials on the national team, it was revealed on June 13 that Mylene made it to the cut of the Philippines women's national volleyball team's Top 20.
-A day later, the national head coach of the team revealed the Top 14 players who will banner the country at the 2018 Asian Women's Club Volleyball Championship.
+After several trials on the national team, it was revealed on June 13 that Mylene Paat was selected as one of the Philippines women's national volleyball team's top 20 players.
+A day later, the national head coach of the team revealed the top 14 players who will banner the country at the 2018 Asian Women's Club Volleyball Championship.

 On July 7, Mylene along with the other members of the National Team played against Cocolife Asset Managers.
 It was a straight set win for the team with Paat playing on the opposite position for the whole game.